-- 1. The service, facility or activity funded by the special charge is the maintenance and operation of water supply equipment/infrastructure that delivers water from the Ibis Dam to the Irvinebank town reservoirs. - 2.
-The rateable land to which the special charge is applied is as defined on Map 3 Volume 3 of the MSC Budget entitled "Irvinebank Water Benefited Area".

-Council considers that the rateable land described above derives a special benefit from the service, facility and activity funded by the special charge.

-- 3. The estimated cost of carrying out the overall plan is \$51,793.00. - 4.
-The estimated time for carrying out the overall plan is one year, concluding on 30 June 2019.
+- The service, facility or activity funded by the special charge is the maintenance and operation of water supply equipment/infrastructure that delivers water from the Ibis Dam to the Irvinebank town reservoirs. - The rateable land to which the special charge is applied is as defined on Map 2 -Volume 3 of the MSC Budget titled "Irvinebank Water Benefited Area". - Council considers that the rateable land described above derives a special benefit from the service, facility and activity funded by the special charge. - 3.
+The estimated cost of carrying out the overall plan is \$52,005.00. - The estimated time for carrying out the overall plan is one year, concluding on 30 June 2020.

-Levy the Irvinebank Reservoir Water Supply Benefited Area Special Charge in the amount of \$400.00 per property.
+Council will levy the Irvinebank Reservoir Water Supply Benefited Area Special Charge in the amount of \$400.00 per property.

-1.5.3 Special Charge - Irvinebank Township Water Supply Benefited Area
+1.6.2 Special Charge - Irvinebank Township Water Supply Benefited Area